Adobe debuts Flash Platform tools, including renamed Flex Builder

 Adobe Systems is rolling out a slew of development tools and technologies for the Flash Platform, including a renamed version of its Flex Builder tool as well as an IDE for its ColdFusion platform.

-With the rollout, Adobe will enable development of more visual and interactive applications as well as UI customization, said Dave Gruber, Adobe group product manager for the Flash Platform.
+Adobe will enable development of more visual and interactive applications as well as UI customization, said Dave Gruber, Adobe group product manager for the Flash Platform.
 Also, the tools will help developers build applications faster via coding, testing, debugging and deployment features, he said.

 Featured in the product set is Flash Builder 4, the latest version of what used to be called Flex Builder.
 The tool is used for building rich Internet applications.